IfL-VK/web-experiments/README.md

 If you are not familiar with DeepaMehta 4 Plugin Development you can get kickstarted in this [PluginDevelopmentGuide](https://trac.deepamehta.de/wiki/PluginDevelopmentGuide).

 ### Release History

+#### 0.5 Release, 16 June 2016

+Download:

+New in this version:
+Compatible with DeepaMehta 4.8 and a new [Getting Started](https://github.com/mukil/web-experiments/tree/master/docs) page.

 #### 0.4 Release, Upcoming